brownan/backathon/README.md

 objects for all parent directories up to the root.

-Note that in this heirarchy of objects, objects may be referenced more than onceâ€”they may have more than one parent.
+Note that in this heirarchy of objects, objects may be referenced more than once—they may have more than one parent.
 A blob may be referenced by more than one inode (or several times in the same file), but also inode and tree objects may be referenced by more than one snapshot.